Homemade Corn Tortillas + Video

 My mom whipped up some of her famous homemade flour tortillas and I grilled some steaks on the comal.
 The ballroom smelled fabulous and was filled with the sounds of the audience’s ooh’s and aww’s.

 These corn tortillas were cooked to perfection on this functional and beautiful cast iron comal.
-Unlike traditional cast iron, this comal requires no seasoning and is extremely low maintenance.
+Unlike most traditional cast iron skillets, this comal requires no seasoning and is extremely low maintenance.
 It is also so versatile — it can be used on the stovetop, in the oven, or on the grill.